 See Related – Your Complete Guide on the Bellagio Conservatory Botanical Gardens

 What You Need to Know About the Bellagio Botanical Gardens

-The Bellagio Botanical Gardens is hard to miss.
+The Bellagio Botanical Gardens are hard to miss.
 It’s just beyond the front desk lobbies, and you can usually find a crowd of people there.
-The 14,000 square foot space completely transforms five times a year.
+The 14,000-square-foot space completely transforms five times a year.

 - Spring (March to June)